-Discount for families with infants and long stays of 7 nights or more.
-Please inquire before booking.
+Discount for long stays of 7 nights or more.

 The flat is well equipped.
-Television, WI-FI access, coffee machine, electric kettler, electric toaster, microwave oven, electric oven and cooking hob, fridge/freezer, cutlery set, dishes, washing machine, iron, ironing board, hair-dryer, fans etc.
+Television, WI-FI access, coffee machine, electric kettler, electric toaster, microwave oven, electric oven and cooking hob, fridge/freezer, cutlery set, dishes, iron, ironing board, hair-dryer, fans, air-conditioning etc.